pranshu28/playwith_rnn/README.md

 $ python generator.py your_training_file.txt results.txt
 ```
 * Again, it will train the model now.
-* When done, check the generated names in `results.txt`
+* When done, check the generated names in `results.txt`.